ElifSurucu/Google-Stock-Market-Data/README.md

 A t-test comparing crash periods (2008, 2020) with non-crash periods showed significantly higher volatility during crashes (p<0.05).

 - Density plots illustrated these differences, showing increased risk during economic downturns.
+# Key Insights and Recommendations

+### Trading Volume Trends:

+December stands out as a high-volume month, potentially driven by end-of-year trading activities.
+Investors may capitalize on liquidity during this time.

+### Volatility Insights:

+Volatility spikes during market crashes (2008, 2020) and specific months (March, November).
+Traders should exercise caution and consider hedging strategies during these periods.

+### Significant Differences Across Periods:

+Stock prices and trading volumes exhibit significant differences over time, influenced by market events and economic conditions.
+Long-term investors should prioritize stable periods for safer investments.

+### Practical Applications:

+Insights from this analysis can inform investment strategies, particularly in terms of timing trades to align with stable or high-liquidity periods.

+The correlation between trading volume and volatility offers a valuable indicator for risk management.